Smoothed Variable Sample-size Accelerated Proximal Methods for Nonsmooth Stochastic Convex Programs: Iteratively Smoothed VS-APM for Nonsmooth Convex Problems

-where $A(\omega)=\bar A+W\in \mathbb R^{n\times n}$ and the elements of $W$ have an i.i.d. normal distribution with mean zero and variance $0.01$.
-Similarly, $\beta(\omega)=\bar \beta+w\in \mathbb R^n$, where $w$ is a random vector.
-Since, prox. evals are not available for \eqref{example2 sc}, we solve the inner problem inexactly using SGD.
-Using a budget of $1e5$ and $10$ replications, we provide results in Table \ref{example_sc_tab_ex2} (L) while Figure \ref{nonsmooth_sc_ex2} shows the behavior of $\eta$-{\bf VS-APM} with different smoothing parameters $\eta$ versus SGD.
-When the strong convexity modulus $\mu$ is small, $\eta$-{\bf VS-APM} performs significantly better than SGD and is far more stable.
-For instance, when $\eta=1$, $\eta$-{\bf VS-APM} terminates with an empirical error of approximately $4.8e$-$3$ and $5.5e$-$3$ for $\mu=1$ and $\mu=1e-4$ while corresponding errors for (SGD) are $7.8e$-$3$ to $6.3$.
+$A(\omega)=\bar A+W\in \mathbb R^{n\times n}$ and the elements of $W$ have an i.i.d. normal distribution with mean zero and {standard deviation (std) $0.1$}.
+Similarly, $\beta(\omega)=\bar \beta+w\in \mathbb R^n$, where $w$ is a random vector. {Since, tractable prox evaluations are not available for \eqref{example2 sc}, we compute approximate gradients $\nabla_x f_{\eta}$ using {\bf (SSG)}}. \afo{We set $N_k = \lfloor \rho^{-k}\rfloor$, where $\rho \triangleq \left(1-{1\over {2}a\sqrt{\tilde \kappa}}\right)$ and $a = 2.01.$} Using a budget of $1e5$ and $10$ replications, we provide results in Table \ref{example_sc_tab_ex2} (L) while Figure \ref{nonsmooth_sc_ex2} shows the behavior of {\bf (mVS-APM)} with different smoothing parameters $\eta$ versus {\bf (SSG)}.
+When the strong convexity modulus $\mu$ is small, {\bf mVS-APM} performs significantly better than {\bf (SSG)} and is far more stable.
+For instance, when $\eta=1$, {\bf (mVS-APM)} terminates with an empirical error of approximately $4.8e$-$3$ and $5.5e$-$3$ for $\mu=1$ and $\mu=1e$-$4$ while corresponding errors for {\bf (SSG)} are $7.8e$-$3$ to $6.3$. {As one can see, $\eta=1$ for {\bf (mVS-APM)} seems to be a reasonable practical choice for different problem settings.
+Note that in this table, $\eta^*$ is chosen according to Lemma~\ref{char-eta} {where we note that as $\mu \ll 1$, the benefit of utilizing $\eta^*$ is muted.} {Next, we consider the unconstrained variant \eqref{example2 sc}, where $x\in \mathbb R^n$.
+Since the subgradient is unbounded, we use unaccelerated method {\bf (mVS-PM)}.
+In Table \ref{example_sc_tab_ex2} (R), the behavior of {\bf (mVS-PM)} is compared with {\bf (SSG)} for different choices of $\mu$.
+As suggested after Theorem \ref{th-rate-itercomp-sc-sgd-general}, we set $\eta=\tfrac{1}{\mu}+1e$-$3>\tfrac{1}{\mu}$. } }

+{In Table \ref{sc_tab_ex1}, we compare {\bf (mVS-APM)} with {\bf (SSG)} for different choices of standard deviation of noise and dimension ($n$).
+In Table \ref{sc_tab_ex1} (L), we set $\mu=0.1$ and $n=20$ while in Table \ref{sc_tab_ex1} (R), we set $\mu=0.1$ and std. dev. is $0.1$.
+We {run both schemes with} total {budget in subgradient evaluations of} $1$e$5$ and 10 replications and observe that {\bf (mVS-APM)} outperforms {\bf (SSG)} . }

-{\bf Example 3.} We revisit this comparison using a stochastic utility problem.
+{\bf Example 2.} We revisit this comparison using a stochastic utility problem.